BandaPraveen/CodeClause-PDFsplitter/README.md

 # CodeClause-PDFsplitter
-# For better clarity and understanding check on Look-at-me files
+# For better clarity and understanding check on Look-at-me files #by clicking pull request
 These is a internship project on pdf-splitter by CodeClause.
 I completed it.
 You can check on it.
 Thank you!

 PDF Splitter